 The American Alligator is the largest reptile in North America.
 Travel with us as we search for Kiawah’s biggest gators and learn about these impressive predators.
 This is a fantastic way to observe and learn about these amazing, and often misunderstood animals in their natural habitat.

 call to make your reservation (843) 768-6001

 |Requirements:||An adult must accompany children under 16.
 Children must be 6 years old to participate.|

 |What to bring:||Comfortable walking shoes, camera and drinking water during hotter months.|

-Alligators have lived and nested on Kiawah and surrounding areas since long before humans arrived.
-Inhabiting fresh and brackish water wetlands throughout the southeast.
-These reptiles can reach 12 feet in length, be in excess of 1000 pounds, and have a lifespan greater than 60 years.
+Alligators have lived and nested on Kiawah and surrounding areas long before humans arrived.
+Inhabiting fresh and brackish water wetlands throughout the southeast, these reptiles can reach 12 feet in length, be in excess of 1000 pounds, and have a lifespan greater than 60 years.

 During the few cold winter days we experience on Kiawah, our Alligators are dormant, simply lying on the bottom of a pond, lake or river, or in underground dens scooped out with their jaws and claws.
 The den is usually underwater and the alligator’s metabolism slows to the point where it only needs to breathe a few times a day.
 This is accomplished by just raising its nostrils above the surface of the water while keeping its body fully submerged in the warmer water.